yuval-a/deriveODM/readme.md

 (or `false` if it doesn't).

 #### A word of caution for when using the `get` functions: ####
-Upon retrieving the objects from the database - their `constructor` functions **will** be called for each object. <br>
+Upon retrieving the objects from the database - their `constructor` functions **will** be called for each object.
-Therefore - if you override the constructor and have any code that affects or changes the data there - it **will** run - that is usually *not* desired when retrieving data object, so you should make sure you call the `get` functions from a (usually "higher") class that runs a constructor that does not change the data
-(like the default constructor).
+Therefore - if you override the constructor and have any code that affects or changes the data there - it **will** run - that is usually *not* desired when retrieving data object, so you should make sure you call the `get` functions from a (usually "higher") class that runs a constructor that does not change the data (like the default constructor).

 ### `$DefaultCriteria`